 npm install -g create-react-app

-- Create a new React project: Open your terminal and run the following command to create a new React project.
-Make sure to replace my-react-app with your preferred project name:
+- Create a new React project: Create a new React project using the command below.
+Make sure to replace

 npx create-react-app my-react-app